Hot Stocks to Watch in the U.S. and Canada

-Among the companies with shares expected to trade actively in Thursday's session are Avon Products Inc. (AVP), Aetna Inc. (AET), Hologic Inc. (HOLX), and Dish Network Corp.
-(DISH).
+Among the companies with shares expected to trade actively in Friday's session are Yelp Inc. (YELP), Cigna Corp.
+(CI), Fluor Corp.
+(FLR) and Viacom Inc. (VIAB).

 Continue Reading Below